parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.WriteSiloSlopes  True

-This key is used to specify printing of the Manning’s roughness data in silo binary format.
+*string* **Solver.WriteSiloMannings** False This key is used to specify printing of the Manning’s roughness data in silo binary format.
 The printing of the data is controlled by values in the timing information section.
-Example Useage:

 .. container:: list